 mean(beta)

-MCMC analysis using the built-in algorithm in RevBayes
+use the built-in MCMC algorithm of RevBayes

-We start by loading in the data to RevBayes.
+We start by loading in the data to RevBayes

 observed_fatalities <- v(24,25,31,31,22,21,26,20,16,22)